AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/ams-aem.md

 as well.

-If instead `conf.dispatcher.d/cache` now contains a single file with suffix `_cache.any`, it should be renamed to `rules.any` and don't forget to adapt the `$include` statements referring to that file in the farm files as well.
+If instead `conf.dispatcher.d/cache` now contains a single file with suffix `_cache.any`, it should be renamed to `rules.any` and do not forget to adapt the `$include` statements referring to that file in the farm files as well.

 If the folder however contains multiple, farm-specific files with that pattern, their contents